itsabdelrahman/utilita/README.md

 #### `replaceAt`

-Replaces an element at a specified array index.
+Replaces an element at a specified index in a copy of the source array.

 ```javascript
 import { replaceAt } from 'utilita';